IsNotRicardo/docker-javafx-guide/docs/windows-x-server.md

     <img src="images/windows/xming-install-2.png" alt="Xming final installation window" width="50%"/>

-   Once the installation is complete, proceed to the [next step](#xlaunch-configuration).

 ## XLaunch Configuration

 After installing Xming, you need to configure XLaunch to run the X server.
 Start by searching for `XLaunch`